 kitchen gardens planted

 Solvay is the world’s leading producer of guar derivatives.
-Since 2015, Solvay has been spearheading a large-scale development initiative to improve the sustainability of guar cultivation and to make a positive contribution to the livelihood of the farmers who produce it.
+Since 2015, Solvay has been spearheading a large-scale development initiative to make guar cultivation more sustainable while boosting the incomes of the farmers who produce it.
 Guar is a drought-resistant legume grown in semi-arid areas, predominantly in India.
-Rajasthan accounts for approximtely 70% of the country’s production.
+Rajasthan accounts for approximately 70% of the country’s production.

-In collaboration with L’Oreal and Henkel, two strategic customers active in Personal Care, and with the support of the nonprofit organization TechnoServe, more than 4,000 farmers in Bikaner were trained over two and a half years, and more than 330 kitchen gardens were developed in 20 villages.
+In collaboration with L’Oreal and Henkel, two strategic customers active in Personal Care, and with the support of the NGO TechnoServe, more than 7,000 farmers in Bikaner were trained over four years, and more than 860 kitchen gardens were developed in 36 villages.

-The initiative’s primary objective is to encourage sustainable agriculture, thereby increasing farmers’ revenues through guar cultivation good practices for seed selection, seed treatment, sowing, and pest management.
+The initiative’s primary objective is to encourage sustainable and climate-smart agriculture, thereby increasing farmers’ revenues through good guar cultivation practices for seed selection, seed treatment, sowing, and pest management.

 The initiative also empowers women through specific training on hygiene, health, and nutrition:

-Lastly, the initiative focuses on agroforestry with more than 42,000 trees planted to fight sand movement and soil erosion in the fields.
+Lastly, the initiative focuses on agroforestry, with more than 59,000 trees planted to fight sand movement and soil erosion in the fields.
 The outcome means guar farmers can earn a better living, global buyers can obtain higher quality guar, and the market can benefit from improved supply security.